I created Teff cookies and I found them magical. First, one cookie keeps you going for a few hours and also, they are great for weight management.

 Besides Teff’s high-fibre and high-protein qualities, which were mentioned in the previous posts for Teff recipes, this super grain also contains vitamins K, B1, B2, B3, B6 and C, which is unique for a grain.
 Combination of minerals is also admirable, just a few to mention: copper, zinc, magnesium, iron (which is easily absorbed), and what is the most attractive for me is high amounts of calcium.
 If your body, like mine, doesn’t agree with dairy products, Teff is a very good option for calcium consumption.
 This array of vitamins and minerals found in Teff makes it a healthy, weight-managing and bone-strengthening food.

-2. Mix all the ingredients except the Teff flour in the bowl using a tablespoon until consistent.
-To make it easier you can warm up the Cashew nut butter to about 30-40C.
+Mix all the ingredients except the flours in a bowl using a tablespoon until consistent.
+To make it easier you can warm up the nut butter to about 30-40C.

-3. Add Teff flour to the mixture and using your hands mix until the dough is thick, then form a baton.
+Add Teff flour to the mixture and using your hands mix until the dough is smooth, then form a baton.

-5. Cut in half, then each half into two, and again until you get 16 pieces.
-Form a cookie smoothing the edges of the each piece and layout on the tray.
+Cut in half, then each half into two, and again until you get 16 pieces.
+Form cookies smoothing the edges of the each piece and place them on the tray.
 Bake for 12-15 minutes, take them out as the sides of the cookies become darker.